Tips

 Read more about why you should avoid fragranced products in this blog post.

-Greenwashing refers to labels, imagery, and marketing that mislead consumers into believing a product is safe, despite containing ingredients that are potentially harmful to health.
-Below are two potentially harmful ingredients that are commonly found in greenwashed products (products marketed as “clean”).
+Cleanwashing refers to labels, imagery, and marketing that mislead consumers into believing a product is safe, despite containing ingredients that are potentially harmful to health.
+Below are two potentially harmful ingredients that are commonly found in cleanwashed products (products marketed as “clean” that are not).

 Familiarize yourself with these so you can quickly spot and avoid a greenwashed product.
 For more details on other common red flag ingredients in cosmetics, check out this post.